practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 3. Updates Rubygems to the latest version.
 4. Installs the `bundler` gem.

-In other words, what we have here is an automated means of setting up a barebones Ruby environment.
-The recipe itself isn't that much more or less code than what it would take to run the equivalent shell commands manually, but it is written at a much higher level of abstraction.
-As a result, the Chef code can bake in robust error handling, consistency checks, dependency management, and other useful features that would be cumbersome to implement manually in a shell script.
+The main difference between this recipe and a shell script to accomplish the same task is that it is written at a much higher level of abstraction.
+This makes it possible for the Chef platform to provide robust error handling, consistency checks, dependency management, and other useful features that would be cumbersome to implement manually in a shell script.

-The difference between the two approaches may seem marginal at first glance, but even in this very basic example, we can see a tangible benefit of using Chef.
+Even in this very basic example, we can see a tangible benefit of using Chef.
 If you were to attempt to manually install `ruby-build` on an Ubuntu system, you would also need to install the `git-core`, `libssl-dev`, and `zlib1g-dev` packages.
 To know that, you'd either need to find out by